kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 Each week consists of a more detailed overview of what is conducted in order to advance the state of the project.

-!!! info Intention
+> [!NOTE] Intention
 The intention behind the diary is to be mindful and to maximise intent with all activities on a day to day basis.
 It also gives a high-level overview of consistent weaknesses and picking up on some strengths too :).

 ## Week 1
 ### What I did?